adgaudio/fixturefactory/README.markdown

             user2 = self.pk2
             return locals()

-    >>> RelatedUserFactory(pk1=3, pk2=5)
+    >>> RelatedUserFactory(pk1=3, pk2=5) #keyword param required in this case.

-For simplicity, the above example requires that you pass in a keyword argument at time of instantiation.
-However, if you don't like specifying keyword arguments, you can override the __init__  method.
-If you do this, make sure you call super() **at the end** of your init method like so:
+You can avoid typing in keyword arguments if you really want to by overriding the init method.
+If you do this, which probably means you're overthinking things a bit, make sure you call super() **at the end** of your init method like so:

         def __init__(self, pk1, pk2):
             self.pk1 = pk1
             self.pk2 = pk2
             super(self.__class__, self).__init__()

-In progress notes...
-Child classes must inherit from BaseFactory, must have a getparams method and must define a model variable.
-It's helpful to adhere to the following template:

-    *model is the class we are mass instantiating *getparams: see DjangoMixin.getparams.__doc__

-    *if you want by default to not save to db, override init with following: super(...).__init__(save_to_db=False)
-    *if you override __init__,
-        you need to call super(...).__init__ in the last line
+Also, you can have your factory fall back to randomly choosing values if no keyword argument is supplied by setting class variables to None before __init__ gets called.

+    class RelatedUserFactory(BaseFactory, DjangoMixin):
+        model = mysapp.models.RelatedUser

+        pk1 = None # sets default value
+        pk2 = None

+        def getparams(self):
+            user1 = self.pk1 or self.getRandInst().pk # if no pk1 is passed in at time of instantiation, get a random pk user2 = self.pk2 or self.getRandInst().pk

+Development:
+===

+To use BaseFactory for a purpose other than Django fixtures, you'd have to (probably) override the BaseFactory.create() method.
+You will also probably want to create a mixin to make your factories very simple (see DjangoMixin for an example).

+I hope all this encourages you to use fixturefactory!